 Data collection and analysis

 A semi structured questionnaire was created and pretested to assess its efficacy in gathering essential information in accordance with our research objectives.
 The pretesting occurred before the field survey, involving five farmers from each local level (metropolitan/municipality).
 Following the evaluation of the developed questionnaire's limitations, corrective measures were implemented.
 Following the validation of the prepared questionnaire, a field survey was executed.
 The research employed both primary and secondary data.
 Primary data were gathered through field surveys, Key Informant Interviews (KII), and direct observations, while secondary data were sourced from government publications, journals, and books.
-The data which was obtained from field survey wee refined and prepared for analysis.
+The data which was obtained from field survey was refined and prepared for analysis.
 We utilized both the descriptive and inferential statistical approach for analysis, which assists in thorough interpretation of the findings.
 The refinement of data was performed using Microsoft Excel, while Stata version 14.2 was employed for data coding and statistical analysis.

 Estimation of the cost and benefit in rice production